 - The term of appointment is subject to review by the chair of the Board.

-- Members are appointed on the basis of personal qualities and skills, and proxies are not permitted if the member is unable to attend meetings.
+- Members are appointed on the basis of personal qualities and skills.

 - Member terms of appointment are to be disclosed in the Letter of Appointment.